How can I stop gagging?

 Tips for Dentists and Patients: Handling the Gag Reflex

-- People on our forum have reported that using a nasal decongestant spray (e.g. Sudafed) before an appointment can be very helpful in keeping the nasal passageways open to promote breathing through the nose.
+- Try using a nasal decongestant spray (e.g. Sudafed) before the appointment.
+This keeps the nasal passageways open and makes breathing through the nose easier.
 Snore relief throat sprays and nasal strips have the same effect.